 But first, let’s see what exactly Google reCAPTCHA v3 is.

 For a general use case, this video explains how Google reCAPTCHA v3 works to stop spammers and bots from accessing your website content.

 Google reCAPTCHA v3 is a free anti-spam web security application developed by Google to protect against spam, automated attacks, malicious attacks, website abuse, and bot traffic.

 The application works behind the scenes to determine if a human or a bot makes an onsite action.
 V3 reCAPTCHA is developed to provide a better user experience and to catch more sophisticated bots in their tracks.

-This advanced web security analysis helps improve the user experience and eliminates needing to access a web page through CAPTCHA challenges.
+This advanced web security analysis helps improve the user experience and eliminates the need to access a web page through CAPTCHA challenges.

-But it also comes with its drawback, which I discussed in the FAQ section of this post.
+But it also comes with its drawbacks, which I discussed in the FAQ section of this post.
 So, continue reading.

 Is Google v3 reCAPTCHA Free?

 To an extent, v3 reCAPTCHA is a free service from Google for small business owners and web admins.
 If your website generates less than a million API calls per month, reCAPTCHA is free to use.

 However, for large-scale websites with over a million API calls per month or 1,000 API calls per second, you can sign up for the enterprise reCAPTCHA account.